Unless otherwise stated, the following statistics of IOM Slovakia were updated on 31 December 2022.

 Counter-trafficking in Human Beings

 From 1 July 2008 to 15 December 2014, the IOM staff has provided 7,420 consultations via the National helpline for victims of trafficking in human beings 0800 800 818.
 Through the helpline, they succeeded in identification and provision of assistance to 37 victims of human trafficking.
-Since 15 December 2014, the helpline 0800 800 818 is operated by the Slovak Crisis Centre Dotyk.
+Since 15 December 2014, the helpline 0800 800 818 was operated by the Slovak Crisis Centre Dotyk and since 1 September 2018 the helpline is operated by Caritas Slovakia.

 Resettlement of Refugees